thoughtbot/superglue/docs/rails.md

 ```

-?> When using `data-bz-visit`, all flash in Superglue's redux state will be cleared before the request.
+?> When using `data-sg-visit`, all flash in Superglue's redux state will be cleared before the request.

-?> When using `data-bz-remote`, the recieved flash will be merged with the current page's flash.
+?> When using `data-sg-remote`, the recieved flash will be merged with the current page's flash.

 ## `redirect_back_with_props_at`